Are you suffering from dry, parched skin that you can’t shake?

 If you pay attention to ingredient lists for sensitive skin types, you’ve probably noticed chamomile cropping up to calm, and heal, and for a good reason.

 Matricaria is the Latin name which means for mater, or mother.

 This is why this essential oil is good for us girls.
-It can sort out a number of female disorders, as the name suggests.
+It can sort out several female disorders, as the name suggests.

-The fowers of the Matricaria Chamomilla plant are tiny daisy-like flowers, that have bright yellow centers and white collars.
+The fowers of the Matricaria Chamomilla plant are tiny daisy-like flowers that have bright yellow centres and white collars.

 When steam distilled, they produce a deep inky, midnight blue oil and have a gorgeous warm, herbal bouquet with a fruity undertone.

-It is the 5% chamazulene – the chemical compound that gives the oil its blue color and soothing, anti-inflammatory elements, so it is extremely gentle on the skin – and in hair, it will enhance golden tones.
+The 5% chamazulene is the chemical compound that gives the oil its blue colour and soothing, anti-inflammatory elements.
+It is extremely gentle on your skin – and in hair, it will enhance golden tones.

 Benefits of German Chamomile

 So what’s the big deal about chamomile?
 It’s a great anti-inflammatory (an anti-phlogistic, meaning it reduces inflammation and fever), as well as being a good anti-oxidant, anti-spasmodic, and wound healer.